Fire damages French cathedral, arson probe launched

 Sebastien SALOM-GOMIS, AFP

-While the blaze was still raging, President Emmanuel Macron tweeted his support for "our firefighters who are taking all the risks to save this gothic jewel".
+While the blaze was still raging, President Emmanuel Macron tweeted support for "our firefighters who are taking all kinds of risks to save this gothic jewel".

-Prime Minister Jean Castex said he would visit the scene later on Saturday along with other ministers, telling reporters he wanted to know what happened "but first I'm going to show my solidarity with the people of Nantes".
+Prime Minister Jean Castex later inspected the damage along with the French ministers of the interior and culture.

+He set the investigation and subsequent reconstruction as priorities, saying "the state will play a major role" in the latter.

 The building was last hit by fire in 1972 and its roof took more than 13 years to repair.

+Cathedral rector Father Hubert Champenois said "everything was in order last night," and that "a very close inspection was made before it closed, like every other evening."

-Ferlay played down any comparison with Notre-Dame, which caught fire during repair work in April last year.
+Ferlay played down any comparison with the 1972 blaze or with Notre-Dame, which caught fire during repair work in April last year.

 - Reinforced roof -

-Another religious building in Nantes -- the Basilica of St Donatian and St Rogatian -- was struck by a fire in 2015 that destroyed three-quarters of its roof.
+Another church in Nantes -- the Basilica of St Donatian and St Rogatian -- was struck by a fire in 2015 that destroyed three-quarters of its roof.

 "I would like to stress that following the 1972 fire, the roof was redone with concrete reinforcement," Ferlay said.

-He said emergency crews had tried to make sure that works of art inside the building had been protected.
+Aside from the destroyed organ, officials said other items lost included a painting by 19th century artist Hippolyte Flandrin and stained glass windows on the facade, some of which contained remnants of 16th century glass.

+Culture Minister Roselyne Bachelot called the destruction of Flandrin's painting of Saint Clair healing the blind "a painful loss".

-The cathedral's organ was first built in 1621 and has undergone five restorations since -- the latest one ending in 1971.
+The organ dated back to 1621 and had undergone five restorations since -- the latest one in 1971.

-During the 18th century revolutionary period the authorities had wanted to melt down its pipes for scrap, but the organist intervened and argued that the instrument could instead be used for "revolutionary ceremonies", according to historian Paul Chopelin.
+During the 18th century revolutionary period, authorities had wanted to melt down its pipes for scrap, but the organist argued it could instead be used for "revolutionary ceremonies", according to historian Paul Chopelin.